Table of Contents

 Slow Motion Practice Drill for Takeaway

-- Grip down the shaft on an iron so the butt of the club sticks into your stomach.
-This secures the club to the body and promotes the correct one-piece takeaway where the body, arms, hands and club all move together at the beginning of the swing.
+- Grip down the shaft on iron, so the butt of the club sticks into your stomach.
+This secures the club to the body and promotes the correct one-piece takeaway, where the body, arms, hands, and club all move together at the beginning of the swing.

 - Practice this as much as you can until you feel you can achieve the same takeaway when holding the club normally.

 - This is an essential golf swing drill to practice, so try to incorporate the drill into your normal warm-up at the range.